-Padel equipment guide - how to choose the right padel racket, balls, kit & trainers
+Padel equipment guide: How to choose the best padel racket, accessories & trainers

 A lot of padel venues will have equipment that you can hire on site, but if you are looking to get your own padel equipment, you’ve come to the right place.
 Search for your nearest padel courts.